This really happened.

 Just 10 pages of work earns enough to bribe a doctor, again solving any language problems.

 No, I'm not joking now, of course.
-With the Upravna Enota's five year minimum before you can insure for medical treatment for non-Slovene-speaking related injuries, and Mr Zamuda, the boss of the Ptuj ZZZS who doesn't know how to copy and paste on a computer, still unwilling to provide cover (which won't cover anything you might get anyway) after NINE YEARS, Slovenia is TWO YEARS TOO LATE WITH MY TREATMENT AVAILABILITY already.
+With the Upravna Enota's five year minimum before you can insure for medical treatment for non-Slovene-speaking related injuries, and Mr Zamuda, the boss of the Ptuj ZZZS who doesn't know how to copy and paste on a computer, still unwilling to provide cover (which won't cover anything you might get anyway) after THIRTEEN YEARS, Slovenia's glorious healthcare system is SIX YEARS TOO LATE WITH MY TREATMENT AVAILABILITY already.